jp1995/rl_playerinfo/README.md

 ```

 ### Script
-Has been tested on python 3.10
+Has been tested on python 3.10.

+Currently needs chrome installed to run the webdriver.
 ```bash
 # Clone the repo
 $ git clone https://github.com/jp1995/rl_playerinfo